microsoft/vscode-wiki/How-to-Contribute.md

 > **Note:** For more information on how to install NPM modules globally on UNIX systems without resorting to `sudo`, refer to [this guide](http://www.johnpapa.net/how-to-use-npm-global-without-sudo-on-osx/).

+> If you have Visual Studio 2019 installed, you may face issues when using the default version of node-gyp.
+If you have Visual Studio 2019 installed, you may need to follow the solutions [here](https://github.com/nodejs/node-gyp/issues/1747)

 ## Build and Run

 If you want to understand how Code works or want to debug an issue, you'll want to get the source, build it, and run the tool locally.